jiawenzhang0823/New_170_Project/README.md

 - autoregressive.ipynb: Code for our Autoregressive Model.
 - linear_regressive.ipynb: Code for multiple linear regressive and Penalized regression models.

 ## **demo.ipynb**: Our demo notebook for our project.

 ## .gitignore
-It helps me to ignore the change notice for the sources files in the local document.
+It helps us to ignore the change notice for the sources files in the local document.